superkidsyuvan/EM_STEAM/README.md

 (im to dum to know how to port it to linux or macos cuz on windows)

+# Updates

+## update 1.0.48 (first commit)

+literally just uploaded that version to em

+everything from tutorial to like everything

+## update 1.0.481 (RED)

+added readme.md file for github!!

+## update 1.0.482 (RED)

+added readme.md file for github!!

+## update 1.0.4830 (SECOND COMMIT)

+very misleading but did this to confirm sync and pull and updated readme.md

+## update 1.0.4831 (bug fix README.md)

+just like the name

+## update 1.0.4832 (yes)

+did this because dev decied to bug fix

+## update 1.0.4833 (i)

+regulaly update!!

+## update 1.0.4849 (sus bean)

+this is so cool but like regular updateding and like everthing

 # SOCIAL STUFFF

 [tsone website](https://sites.google.com/view/tsone) | [youtube idk](https://www.youtube.com/@tsone_) | [roblox group](https://www.roblox.com/groups/10913019)